Nous joindre

 Many amenities

-Like VELA, tenants renting an apartment in the CARA project will be able to take advantage of numerous services right in their living environment.
-VELA also offers common phases and services, but simply a lesser variety.
+Tenants renting an apartment in the CARA project will be able to benefit from numerous services right in their living environment.
+VELA also offers common phases and services, albeit of a lesser variety.

 “There will be two bowling alleys, two swimming pools, a restaurant, a conference room available for rental, a large gymnasium and a spa.
 Contrary to what you might think, we welcome people aged between 25 and 90 in our real estate projects.
 CARA will have twelve floors,” he adds.